DevSum 2012 - Day 1 Summary

 This was an interesting session, but at the same time little more than a sales pitch, which I’m not sure belongs to a conference.

-Andreas Håkansson - Developing web applications using Nancy
+Andreas Håkansson - Developing Web Applications using Nancy

 Fil Maj - Going Cross-Platform with HTML5 and PhoneGap

-Fil started with some historical breakthroughs, like the alphabet, maps, the printing press, the telegraph, the telephone etc. He then talked a bit about the microfilm-based knowledge bank MEMEX (invented in 1945), and how HyperCard used the same ideas when it was invented in 1987, more than 40 years later.
+Fil then talked about the microfilm-based knowledge bank MEMEX (invented in 1945), and how HyperCard used the same ideas when it was invented in 1987, over 40 years later.

 Three examples were:

-• Adobe Flash (no comment needed)
+- Adobe Flash (no comment needed)

-• The iPhone SDK, where developers until 2008 were forbidden to discuss the SDK.
+- The iPhone SDK, where developers until 2008 were forbidden to discuss the SDK.

 Rob Ashton - Modern technologies for web-based-gaming